Follow Italianism

 “They are breaking the chain of citizenship,” says Giacobbe

-Francesco Giacobbe, from the Democratic Party, stated that the decree effectively eliminates the right to broadcast Italian citizenship for thousands of descendants around the world.
+Francesco Giacobbe, of the Democratic Party, stated that the decree effectively eliminates the right to transmit Italian citizenship to thousands of descendants worldwide.
 “You are breaking the chain of citizenship.
-You are punishing Italians who acquired another citizenship, a right provided for in Law 91 of 1992, which allowed naturalization without the loss of Italian citizenship"He said.
+You are punishing Italians who acquired another citizenship, a right provided for in Law 91 of 1992, which allowed naturalization without the loss of Italian citizenship,” he declared.

 He criticized the use of a decree for an issue that requires broad debate and highlighted the retroactivity of the rule.
 “With this change, many who were born outside Italy to Italian parents will no longer be able to pass on citizenship to their children, even if they were born before the law came into effect,” he said.

-For the senator, the decree compromises the future of Italian citizenship abroad and “mortifies” Italian communities around the world.
+According to the senator, the decree jeopardizes the future of Italian citizenship abroad and "mortifies" Italian communities around the world.

 Musolino: “It will generate a flood of lawsuits”